an-2018/speech-to-text-googleapi/Readme.md

 ## Google Speech to text api
+In this case its covered a simple speech to text api use case to transcript a sample .mp3 audio file.
+To this its used the google-cloud speech api, then its require to setup a projet on [console.cloud](https://console.cloud.google.com/).
+After setting up a projet we need to enable the speech api for that projet on this link [Setup speech api](https://console.cloud.google.com/flows/enableapi?apiid=speech.googleapis.com).
+Having the api enable we create a new service acount on **Api's & Services**  at this link [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts)and we add a new key wich will downoload in this case a json file that serves as a key to use the service on our aplication.
+Having the json file with the key, we will use it on the .env file of our app to make request's to the speech to text api.

 Here we start by converting an audio file to wav as one of the required input is:
 - FLAC
 - LINEAR16